-- 27.9 Only dampers which are included in FIA Technical List 11 may be used. - 27.10 If requested to do so by the promoter competitors must fit an on-board television camera system.
-If this is the case, all other cars must be fitted with an equivalent dummy installation in lieu of the camera(s). - 27.11 Any new (5mm thick) skid block must be presented to the scrutineers prior to use during an Event.
+- 27.4 Only parts homologated in accordance with the FIA F3 Technical Regulations, and which are included in FIA Technical List 11, may be used during the Championship season. - 27.5 Unless specifically authorised by the FIA, the front wing main plane, the engine-gearbox assembly, the steering rack assembly, the front and rear uprights including hubs, the fuel tank and the fire extinguishing system must remain unchanged by a competitor for a complete championship season. - 27.6 Use of the homologated larger rear wing endplates included in FIA Technical List 11 for the respective chassis is mandatory. - 27.7 Only wheels provided by the designated rim supplier which are included in FIA Technical List 11 may be used during all Events and testing and must be used in accordance with the present Sporting and Technical Regulations. - Designated rim supplier : ATS Rims - 27.8 Use of the Bosch/Megaline paddle type gearshift mechanism PPS F02U.V01.262-01 is compulsory. - 27.9 Only clutches which are included in FIA Technical List 11 may be used. - 27.10 Only dampers which are included in FIA Technical List 11 may be used. - 27.11 If requested to do so by the Promoter competitors must fit an on-board television camera system.
+If this is the case, all other cars must be fitted with an equivalent dummy installation in lieu of the camera(s). - 27.12 Any new (5mm thick) skid block must be presented to the scrutineers prior to use during an Event.
 The skid block will be sealed by the technical delegate and must be a minimum of 2mm thick at any time during an Event.
-No un-sealed skid blocks may be used at any time during an Event. - 27.12 During the entire Event, no screen, cover or other obstruction which in any way obscures any part of a car will be allowed at any time in the paddock, garages, pit lane or grid, unless it is clear any such covers are needed solely for mechanical reasons, which could, for example, include protecting against fire.
+No un-sealed skid blocks may be used at any time during an Event. - 27.13 During the entire Event, no screen, cover or other obstruction which in any way obscures any part of a car will be allowed at any time in the paddock, garages, pit lane or grid, unless it is clear any such covers are needed solely for mechanical reasons, which could, for example, include protecting against fire.